Top 10 Twitter tips and tricks

 Create useful and interesting tweets

-- Try making all your tweets informative, useful, or funny.
+- Try to make all your tweets informative, useful, or funny.

-- Add hastags to your tweets.
+- Add hashtags to your tweets.
 For example, if your tweet is about computers, consider adding #computer in the tweet.

 - Tweet frequently.
 No one is going to follow someone they do not know who has not tweeted in months.
-Try at the very least to tweet a few times a week or daily if you can manage.
+Try to tweet a few times a week or daily if you can manage.

 - Do not whine or complain.
-Everyone will unfollow anyone who constantly whines or complains.
+Most people unfollow anyone who constantly whines or complains.

-- Try making your valuable tweets during the times people will most likely see them.
+- Try to make your valuable tweets during the times people will most likely see them.

 - Keep some space available in your tweet in case someone retweets your post.